Current as of April 19, 2021

 - Help your child safely connect with friends and relatives.
 Connecting with friends and family members outside your household is important.
-Work with your child’s school, their friends’ parents and others to help them stay in touch.
+Work with your children’s school, their friends’ parents and others to help them stay in touch.
 Consider taking turns leading virtual lessons or hosting virtual play dates.
-Have your child write letters to people they care about while practicing handwriting and grammar.
+Have your children write letters to people they care about while practicing handwriting and grammar.

 Tap resources through your child’s school

 - Embrace online assignments and virtual lessons.
-Many schools are offering online assignments and/or virtual lessons in place of traditional in-person learning.
-Monitor your child’s assignments and make sure they complete all work and log in on time for online sessions.
-Provide any help they need, such as reading instructions and using laptops and other devices.
+Monitor your child’s assignments and make sure all work is completed and logged in on time for online sessions.
+Provide any help your child may need, such as reading instructions and using laptops and other devices.

 - Ask for teaching advice.
 Don’t hesitate to reach out to your child’s teachers, guidance counselors and administrators for advice as you support your child at home.